michael-grunder/cgi-relay-fuzzer/README.md

 Run a finite number of deterministic iterations with `--iterations=N` (default of `0` keeps the loop running indefinitely).

+Use `--types` to constrain the fuzzer to a subset of paired operations.
+For example, `--types=string` limits iterations to SET/GET, while `--types=hash,list` would only run the HMSET/HGETALL and RPUSH/LRANGE pairs.

 Example invocation that targets worker exits with SIGKILL and emits logs to the `var/log` directory: